 Research

-Our research focuses on quantifying consequences of climate change for vertebrate populations and understanding the potential for evolutionary change to facilitate adaptation to climate change-related stressors.
-Our work integrates a broad range of tools and approaches including intensive field surveys, museum specimens, high-resolution climate and environmental data, and advanced statistical modeling.
+Our research investigates the consequences of climate change for vertebrate populations and explores how evolutionary change and phenotypic plasticity may facilitate adaptation to climate-related stressors.
+We integrate a broad range of approaches, including intensive field surveys, museum specimens, high-resolution climate and environmental data, and advanced statistical modeling.

 Phenological mismatch in seasonal camouflage

-One of the strongest signals of climate change globally is the decreasing duration of snow cover.
-We and our colleagues developed a model system—camouflage mismatch in color molting species—to uncover how species respond to this stressor and adapt to climate change in general.
-One of the early important contributions of this work are the high fitness cost estimates of camouflage mismatch in wild snowshoe hares.
-Further, we quantified the low potential for phenotypic plasticity in molt phenology and behavior to buffer against mismatch in multiple color molting species.
-Collectively, this line of research continues to show that adaptive evolution will be critical for these species to persist under declining snow cover.
+One of the clearest signals of climate change globally is the shortening duration of snow cover.
+We and our colleagues developed a model system, camouflage mismatch in color‑molting species, to investigate how animals respond to this stressor and adapt to climate change more broadly.
+An early and important contribution of this work was quantifying the high fitness costs of camouflage mismatch in wild snowshoe hares.
+We also measured the limited potential for phenotypic plasticity in molt timing and behavior to buffer against mismatch across multiple color‑molting species.
+Together, this research demonstrates that adaptive evolution will be critical for these species to persist as snow cover continues to decline.

-Across the globe, species are shifting their morphology, phenology and distributions in response to global environmental change.
-Using museum specimens, we and our colleagues showed that multiple morphological traits, including body size and wing length, have consistently changed over the past four decades in >50 species of North American birds.
-Over the same period, major shifts in both spring and fall migration phenology occurred in the same species.
-One of the main goal of this research is to improve our understanding of the role of evolution in morphological shifts and our ability to predict biotic responses under future climate change.
+Across the globe, species are shifting their morphology, phenology, and distributions in response to environmental change.
+Using museum specimens, we and our colleagues have shown that multiple morphological traits, including body size and wing length, have changed consistently over the past four decades in more than 50 species of North American birds.
+Over the same period, major shifts in both spring and fall migration phenology occurred in these species.
+A primary goal of this research is to improve our understanding of the role of evolution in driving morphological shifts in birds and mammals, and to enhance our ability to predict biotic responses under future climate change.